Bird Definition Bird Definition 1

 00:00 / 00:00

-it has one vowel which sounds like ir (in the word “girl”) and is finished with a strong d.
+It has one vowel that sounds like ir (in the word “girl”) and is finished with a strong d.

 Level up your English with Koto!